crjeder/hx711_spi/README.md

   - [X] Reset
   - [X] `[no_std]`
   - [ ] make it re-entrant / thread safe

-It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.

 ## Feedback
 All kind of feedback is welcome.
 If you have questions or problems, please post them on the issue tracker